apache/nuttx-apps/nshlib/README.txt

     -s, -o, Print the operating system name (NuttX)

-    -n Print the network node hostname (only availabel if CONFIG_NET=y)
+    -n Print the network node hostname (only available if CONFIG_NET=y)

     -r Print the kernel release